 Learn more about GS1 Databar barcodes on the Scandit Blog.

 MSI Plessey (or Modified Plessey) barcodes are used for inventory management in retail environments, such as labeling supermarket shelves.
+They’re also used across warehouses and other storage facilities to support accurate inventory checking.

 Two-Dimensional (2D) Barcode Types